shakna-israel/upscaler_analysis/Testing.md

 The process to create these images was as follows:

-* Shrink the given image to 10% of the original scale, using Lanczos v4.
-(To make quality loss dramatic)
+* Shrink the given image to 10% of the original scale (to make quality loss dramatic), using Lanczos v4.

+    * Note that when upscaling from very small resolutions, you will find differing qualities amongst the algorithms than you find above.
+This is expected, and understood.
+However `cart_repair` should still be able to be visually compared.

-* For integer scales in the range of 2 to 4, upscale the image using the given algorithm
+* For integer scales in the range of 2 to 4, upscale the image using the given algorithm.
+(As above, the algorithms are Bicubic, Nearest Neighbour, Bilinear, Area, Lanczos v4 and `cart_repair`).

 * Concatenate the images together.